NOAA-EMC/global-workflow/docs/source/development.rst

 How to sync fork with the authoritative repository
 ==================================================

-As development in the main authoritative repository moves forward you will need to sync your fork's branches to stay up-to-date.
-Below is an example of how to sync your fork's copy of a branch with the authoritative repository copy.
+As development in the main authoritative repository moves forward you will need to sync your fork branches to stay up-to-date.
+Below is an example of how to sync your fork copy of a branch with the authoritative repository copy.
 The branch name for the example will be "feature/new_thing".
 Click `here <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests/syncing-a-fork>`__ for documentation on syncing forks.

-1. Clone your fork and checkout branch that needs syncing
+1. Clone your fork and checkout branch that needs syncing:

 ::